Neuromuscular Program

 Research

 Our research program includes cutting edge investigations into the pathogenetic mechanisms underlying various neuromuscular disorders, biomarkers to facilitate early diagnosis, and potential therapeutic target/s.
-We separate our research into "basic" and "clinical reserach and trials".
+We separate our research into "basic" and "clinical research and trials".
 You can learn more about our research at the link below.

 Fellowship Programs